 Returning for the 11th year in 2017, the prominent short film competition is themed "Vision".
 Vision goes beyond sight.
 It is the ability to imagine, define and craft the future.
 Combining experience, knowledge and intuition, Vision can be as simple as what you see with your eyes or as bold as envisioning the next 100 years.

 The grand prize winner of the BMW Shorties short film competition will receive an RM 75,000 production grant.
 Recognition for film making talent will also be awarded in a line-up of supporting categories, including Best Director, Best Actor, Best Actress, Best Screenplay, Best Cinematography, Best Production Design, Best Editing and Best Sound Design as well as the ever popular People’s Choice Award.

-The BMW Shorties is now open for entries and you have until the 8th of November 2016 to submit your short film entry.
+The BMW Shorties is now open for entries and you have until the 20th of October 2017 to submit your short film entry.

 Tan Ce Ding is no stranger to the BMW Shorties program, having participated in the competition since 2010 and emerging a Top 10 Finalist five times.
 In 2016, the film maker was helmed the Grand Prize winner of the competition with “Hawa”, a science fiction short film set in the Malaysian future which tells a story of unity, family values and explores the bold concepts of love and hate.

 Tan Ce Ding graduated from Sunway University with a Diploma of Performing Arts and Media and began his career as a Production Assistant with several notable production houses.
 Having great passion for the industry, he quickly advanced to become an Assistant Director and eventually a Director for TV Commercials.